 Ashford Hospitality Trust

-On December 18, 2015, the court granted preliminary approval of a class action settlement.
-Click here for more information.
+On March 22, 2016, the court granted final approval of a class action settlement.

 RLJ Lodging Trust

-On January 26, 2016, the court granted preliminary approval of a class action settlement.
-Click here for more information.
+On May 3, 2016, the court granted final approval of a class action settlement.

 Hospitality Properties Trust